wsdookadr/pg-docker-buildfarm/README.md

+Use-case: You want to run sql/plpgsql code on multiple versions of PostgreSQL to see
+          how it performs on all of them.

+          This software allows you to create a build farm using docker containers with multiple versions of PostgreSQL on each of them.
+The builds will be made using the PostgreSQL source from upstream.

 This repository creates a testing environment to test PostgreSQL features over a large number of major and minor PostgreSQL versions.